-- 2.5.1 In line with their responsibilities, the Trust Chief Executive and Director of Finance shall monitor and ensure compliance with Directions issued by the Secretary of State for Health on fraud and corruption. - 2.5.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist as specified by the Department of Health Fraud and Corruption Manual and guidance. - 2.5.3 The Local Counter Fraud Specialist shall report to the Trust Director of Finance and shall work with staff in the Counter Fraud and Security Management Services (CFSMS) and the Regional Counter Fraud and Security Management Services (CFSMS) in accordance with the Department of Health Fraud and Corruption Manual. - 2.5.4 The Local Counter Fraud Specialist will provide a written report quarterly to the Audit Committee, on counter fraud work within the Trust.
+- 2.5.1 In line with their responsibilities, the Trust Chief Executive and Executive Director of Finance shall monitor and ensure compliance with Directions issued by the Secretary of State for Health and Social Care on fraud and corruption. - 2.5.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist (LCFS), as specified by the NHS Counter Fraud Manual and guidance NHS Counter Fraud Authority (NHSCFA). - 2.5.3 The Local Counter Fraud Specialist shall report to the Trust Executive Director of Finance and shall work with staff in the NHSCFA. - 2.5.4 The Local Counter Fraud Specialist will provide a written report quarterly to the Audit Committee, on counter fraud work within the Trust.